-The organization of R&D, in the "organizational chart" sense, is at two levels:
+The organisation of R&D, in the "organisational chart" sense, is at two levels:

-High-performance R&D applies several good practices to the local organization.
+High-performance R&D applies several good practices to the local organisation.

 Roles and responsibilities between different departments/services and between individuals must be clearly defined and formalized.
 Tasks that disrupt development activities must be controlled.
 They must be limited or assigned to specific roles: production support or marketing/sales teams, problem solving...